bootlin/buildroot-external-st/docs/display.md

 # echo 1 >  $(realpath /sys/class/backlight/panel-*)/brightness
 # modetest -M stm -s 34:#0
 ```

+Warning: If you are powering the board via your laptop’s USB port, there may not
+be enough current to drive the display, and the board may fail to boot.
+Use a
+higher-power USB-C supply (for example, a dedicated USB-C power adapter or a
+USB-C port with sufficient power delivery capability).

 You can test the HDMI output by displaying `modetest` default picture,
 in the default resolution: